Turtlecrafter81/al-guides/Operation Siren Guide.md

 - **Bug workaround for "Take control of 1 region" star requirement"**:
-   - Requirements: One uncompleted Fractured or Abyssal node.
+   - Requirements: One uncompleted Hidden or Abyssal Zone.
 (Those are the treasure chests and red boss icons on the map.)
-   - Step 1: Enter the safe zone map you already completed, the one whose "complete this map" star is missing.
+   - Step 1: Enter the safe zone region you already completed, the one whose "complete this map" star is missing.
 Clear it again.
 (The second time around, it will be quite easy cause there will be only two enemies and no hazards.)
 Make sure TB tells you not to forget to pick up your loot.
-   - Step 2: Go directly to the Fractured or Abyssal map.
+   - Step 2: Go directly to the Hidden or Abyssal map.
 Do not pass GO.
 Do not collect 200 dollars.
 Most importantly, do not return to port to heal or dillydally first.
 Go directly there.
-Then, of course, clear the Fractured or Abyssal map.
+Then, of course, clear the Hidden or Abyssal Zone.
-   - Step 3: When you leave the completed fractured map, leave through the teleporter that you get upon successful clear.
-Do not push "exit" in the lower right.
+   - Step 3: When you leave the completed Hidden Zone, leave through the teleporter that you get upon successful clear.
+Do not push "EXIT" in the lower right.
 Use the teleporter.
    - Step 4: It will dump you back out in the bugged map you came from, but this time there will be a spoils of war box in the middle of it.
 Collect it, and it will award you the completion star you never got.

 ## List of random events: